 While there is no right or wrong way to use our console plugins, below are some guidelines for best practices:

-- There is no need to have it on the group busses if you already have it on all the channels, however, you can also use it on your busses, just don't overdo it on the processing
+- There is no need to have it on the group busses if you already have it on all the channels.
+However, you can also use it on your busses, don't overdo it on the processing.

-- The individual modules are all set to their default positions when you first instantiate the plugin and if you don't change any of the parameters, the sound will pass through the plugin in much the same way it does on a real analog desk
+- The individual modules are set to their default positions when you first instantiate the plugin, and if you don't change any of the parameters, the sound will pass through the plugin the same way it does on a real analog desk.

-- For EQing, use our consoles for more broad-spectrum strokes, like gentle lifting of the low or high end or boosting/reducing certain parts of the midrange.
-You can continue using other EQs like bx_digital V3 to make most of your surgical cuts but of course these can be performed with console EQs as well, there are just aren't as many bands to work with, etc
+- For EQing, use our consoles for more broad-spectrum strokes, like gently lifting the low or high end or boosting/reducing certain midrange parts.
+You can continue using other EQs like bx_digital V3 to make the most of your surgical cuts, but of course, these can be performed with console EQs as well.
+There aren't as many bands to work with, etc.

-- In order to emulate a true analog desk experience, you can place the plugin as a first insert on every channel, your group busses and your master buss.
-Next, select a different channel for every track and then add our bx_townhouse Compressor on the master buss and then your mix will essentially be playing through an analog console, since you are replicating the signal flow as it happens on the real desk!
+- To emulate an authentic analog desk experience, you can place the plugin as a first insert on every channel, group bus, and master buss.
+Next, please select a different channel for every track and add our bx_townhouse Compressor on the master buss.
+Then your mix will essentially play through an analog console since you are replicating the signal flow as it happens on the real desk!